 Crossing Borders

 I quickly learned to give Chicken Buses plenty of space.
 These heavily decorated buses are notorious for their aggressive driving.
 They speed down winding roads, swerve into oncoming traffic to overtake slower vehicles, and stop abruptly to pick up passengers without signaling.
-Packed so tightly with people, they store luggage on the roof, wrapping everything in trash bags before tossing it up there for protection.
-Named for their original purpose of transporting farm animals, these buses now carry people across the country.
-As the roads have narrowed again and potholes become more frequent, passing even the slowest three-wheeled tuk-tuks has become much more difficult.
+Packed so tightly with people, they store luggage on the roof, wrapping everything in trash bags before tossing it up there.
+Originally used to transport farm animals, these buses now carry people across the country.

 I arrived at Aduana El Florido, the Honduras Customs office, right as it opened.
-Each time I got in line, I’d receive a new stamp and be told I needed copies of that document.
-To get them, I had to step outside, cross the street to a small convenience store packed with cigarettes, chips, and cold drinks, where a dusty HP inkjet printer sat.
+Each time I got in line, I’d receive a new stamp and be told I needed copies.
+To get them, I had to step outside, cross the street to a small convenience store packed with cigarettes, chips, and cold drinks.
+In the corner sat a dusty HP inkjet printer.
 I paid for the copies with my Guatemalan Quetzales, then exchanged the rest for Honduran Lempira.
-After a few rounds of this, I finally got a thumbs up. "¿Todo bien?"
-I asked.
-"Sí.
-Bienvenidos a Honduras."
+After a few rounds of this, I finally got a thumbs up from the customs officer.

 37,604 miles and counting